-Everything You Need to Know about Thursday’s Democratic Debate
+Everything You Need to Know About Thursday’s Democratic Debate

-This debate, the fifth so far of the Democratic primary, comes just days after Hillary Clinton eked out a razor-thin win over Bernie Sanders in the Iowa Caucus.
-With Sanders’s near-home-court advantage in New Hampshire, it looks increasingly likely that Clinton will lose the state’s primary on Tuesday (the latest RealClearPolitics aggregate poll shows Sanders leading by 17.5 percentage points).
-Look for Clinton to make a more national appeal in this debate as she trains her gaze on the South Carolina primary, a state with one of the highest percentages of black voters.
+Both candidates can also be expected to continue touting their progressive credentials, a major topic in the last debate and town hall events.
+Sanders’s electability in a national election and his lack of foreign policy experience remain major points of concern for voters that Clinton could point to if she goes on the offensive.

-With Martin O’Malley out of the race, the rest of the debates will be head-to-head showdowns between Clinton and Sanders.
-The other three newly added debates will be in Flint, Michigan, in March, Pennsylvania in April, and California in May.
-All have now been sanctioned by the Democratic National Committee, which had at first resisted the additions.
+While Wisconsin’s primary is still a way’s away, on April 5, the state’s deep political divisions make it significant as a debate host.
+State-focused questions could refer to labor disputes, Republican Governor Scott Walker, and voter ID laws.
+Clinton currently holds a small lead over Sanders in the state, though it has been dwindling in the past few weeks.

-Here’s what the New Republic’s writers have been saying about the candidates since the Iowa Caucus.
+To get you up to speed before the debate, here’s what New Republic writers have been writing about the candidates in the past week.

 Hillary Clinton